 Add all ingredients to the blender and pulse until ice is crushed.
 Do not leave blender on as the fermented goodness may foam.
 Pour into a glass, add a sprig of mint for garnish and kool down!

-2. Reduce the amount of yeast in each bottle.
-Brown yeast strands can be found attached to the SCOBY or collecting at the bottom of the jar, and can be present in varying amounts depending on the brewing conditions.
+Brown yeast strands can be seen hanging from the SCOBY or collecting at the bottom of the jar, and can be present in varying amounts depending on the brewing conditions.
 They are normal and desirable, in balance of course.
-As discussed above, yeast + sugar + a closed bottle = carbonation, and we chose to limit the sugar available in the first tip.
+As discussed above, yeast + sugar + a closed bottle = carbonation.
+We chose to limit the sugar available in the first tip.
 In this case, we can limit the yeast present to accomplish the same goal, primarily in 2 ways.

 The first and most obvious way to reduce the yeast when bottling Kombucha, Jun or kefir is to simply leave the yeasty dregs of the batch in the bottom of the vessel, unbottled.
 In Continuous Brew, this means using the spigot as normal, without stirring the brew prior to decant.
-For Batch Brew it’s a bit more difficult, but pouring the jar out slowly will generally allow gravity to keep the yeast at the bottom until the end, when the last couple of cups of yeast brew can be sacrificed.
-We never recommend adding all of the dregs to one bottle as the overabundance of yeast will likely create off flavors and maybe an accident!
+For Batch Brew it’s a bit more difficult.
+Pouring the jar out slowly will generally allow gravity to keep the yeast at the bottom until the end.
+Then the last couple of cups of yeast brew can be sacrificed.
+We generally do not recommend adding all of the dregs to one bottle.
+The overabundance of yeast will likely create off flavors and maybe an accident!

-- Bonus Tip: Stirring the pitcher after filtering distributes the remaining yeast in the liquid, creating more even carbonation among all the bottles.
+- Bonus Tip: Stirring the pitcher after filtering distributes the remaining yeast in the liquid.
+This creates more even carbonation among all the bottles.
 Always split the last few cups, where yeast may collect, among all the bottles for best results.

 - Bonus Bonus Tip: Save the filtered yeast to make a Kombucha sourdough starter.

-4. Find a cooler location to store the second ferment.
-The ideal temperature range for brewing Kombucha is 75-85F, so in the hottest months what normally takes two weeks may happen in 7 days.
+The ideal temperature range for brewing Kombucha is 75-85F.
+This means that in the hottest months what normally takes two weeks may happen in 7 days.
 When it’s time for second ferment, finding a location with lower temperatures allows for a more gradual build-up of bubbles.
 A cool, dark place (basement, wine fridge, dark pantry) makes for a less volatile, and longer lasting, bottling stage.
 Ideal storage temperatures are 50-70F (10-21C).

-5. Use high quality glass bottles.
 Ever notice how the glass of a champagne bottle is very thick but the glass of a beer bottle can be quite thin?
 The pressure of champagne that leads to that satisfying *POP* also means that the glass must be stronger to prevent champagne bombs!
-Beer bottle glass can be too thin to contain the CO2 created by Kombucha, jun or kefir – especially during the summer.
+Beer bottle glass can be too thin to contain the CO2 created by Kombucha, jun or kefir.
+This is especially true during the summer.

 Our favorites for bottling Kombucha or other ferments, in order of preference: